-- SP2.1 Start Control Mode: Dual Ramp, Custom Accel Curve, Tach Ramp, Jog Voltage, Start Ramp 1, Start Ramp 2. - Dual Ramp: The dual ramp mode works in conjunction with External Input #3.
+- SP2.1 Start Control Mode: Dual Ramp, Custom Accel - Curve, Jog Voltage, Start Ramp 1, Start Ramp 2.
+Dual Ramp: The dual ramp mode works in conjunction with External Input #3.
 This allows the user to switch between the two start ramps without having to reconfigure the start mode.
 (For details on configuring External Input #3 for DUAL RAMP see Setpoint Page 6.) - Custom Accel Curve: Allows the user to custom design the acceleration start curve to the application.
 (See setpoint page 7 for configuration setup.)
-Note: If Custom Accel Curve has not been enabled in setpoint page 7, the TX will ignore the start control mode and read this setpoint as disabled. - Tach Ramp: See setpoint page 6 for configuration setup of tachometer input.
-(Pending) - SP2.2 Jog Voltage: The voltage level necessary to cause the motor to slowly rotate. - SP2.3 Start Ramp 1 Type: The ramp type can be setup for either Voltage or Current.
+Note: If Custom Accel Curve has not been enabled in setpoint page 7, the DXT will ignore the start control mode and read this setpoint as disabled. - SP2.2 Jog Voltage: The voltage level necessary to cause the motor to slowly rotate. - SP2.3 Start Ramp 1 Type: The ramp type can be setup for either Voltage or Current.
 If Voltage is selected, initial voltage, ramp time and current limit are adjustable.
 If Current is selected, initial current, ramp time and maximum current are adjustable.